loopasam/pixelpotluck/README.md

 # TODO

-- Images workflow
-- proper naming and sizing for images, including logo
+- proper naming, sizing and optimization for logo and icons
 - Create 4 articles to test pagination
-- Style text for tags and articles
-- optimize logos and images

 - FAQ: Write the page and decide on the content